-The 2020 draft of Annex 1 emphasizes the application of QRM principles throughout the process of sterile manufacturing to proactively and continuously identify, evaluate, address, control, and monitor potential risks of microbial, particulate, and pyrogen contamination.
-This includes the design, qualification, and operation of facilities, utilities, equipment, and validated processes using well designed procedures, and finally, the utilization of monitoring systems to demonstrate continuous performance in line with the expectations.
+The updated version of Annex 1 emphasizes the application of QRM principles throughout the process of sterile manufacturing.
+This is to proactively and continuously identify, evaluate, address, control, and monitor potential risks of microbial, particulate, and pyrogen contamination.
+This includes the design, qualification, and operation of facilities, utilities, equipment, and validated processes using well-designed procedures, and finally, the utilization of monitoring systems to demonstrate continuous performance in line with the expectations.

 Contamination control should not be based on monitoring and sterility testing alone, but should follow a holistic approach.
-The 2020 draft Annex 1 therefore requires the implementation of a Contamination Control Strategy (CCS).
-The CCS will be a high-level document describing the way in which QRM is applied in the control of contamination risks in accordance with the Annex 1.
+The new Annex 1, therefore, requires the implementation of a Contamination Control Strategy (CCS).
+The CCS will be a high-level document describing the way in which QRM is applied in the control of contamination risks in accordance with Annex 1’s regulations.
 It should identify potential contamination risks to the final product, contain references to risk assessments and policies to control those contamination risks, and contain references to monitoring systems to verify continued compliance.
 The CCS should proactively be reviewed to continuously assess and address potential risks of microbial, particulate, and pyrogen contamination.

-In general, the 2020 draft version of Annex 1 contains more extensive guidance to premises, equipment, utilities, personnel, production and technologies, viable and non-viable environmental monitoring, and aseptic process simulation.
+In general, the updated Annex 1 contains more extensive guidance to premises, equipment, utilities, personnel, production and technologies, viable and non-viable environmental monitoring, and aseptic process simulation.
 In the new document, which has grown to 52 pages compared to just 16 pages from the 2008 version, each chapter conveys the importance of implementing QRM principles.
-Some examples of updated requirements are the following:
+Examples of updated requirements include the following:

-The 2020 draft Annex 1 gives detailed guidance to the production of Water for Injection (WFI).
-This includes the possibility to produce WFI by methods other that distillation, provided that further techniques such as nanofiltration, ultra-filtration, and electrodeionization are considered in conjunction with reverse osmosis membranes.
+The new Annex 1 additions give detailed guidance for the production of Water for Injection (WFI).
+This includes the possibility to produce WFI by methods other than distillation, provided that further techniques such as nanofiltration, ultra-filtration, and electrodeionization are considered in conjunction with reverse osmosis membranes.

-Compared to the 2008 version, the 2020 draft of Annex 1 draws much more emphasis on the requirements for personnel behavior, hygiene, training, qualification, and disqualification.
-In addition, the new draft requires the validation of the maximum number of operators in a cleanroom and the qualification of the cleanroom garment cleaning process.
+Compared to the 2008 version, the updated Annex 1 draws much more emphasis to the requirements for personnel behavior, hygiene, training, qualification, and disqualification.
+In addition, it requires both the validation of the maximum number of operators in a cleanroom, and the qualification of the cleanroom garment cleaning process.

-Related to this key area, the 2020 draft provides more extensive guidance in the risk-based development and performance of Aseptic Processing Simulation (APS).
+Related to this key area, the revisions provide more extensive guidance in the risk-based development and performance of Aseptic Processing Simulation (APS).
 Any contaminated unit should result in a failed process simulation and require an investigation.
-A sufficient number of, at a minimum, 3 successful, consecutive repeat process simulations should be conducted to revalidate the process.
+A sufficient number of – at a minimum – three successful, consecutive repeat process simulations should be conducted to revalidate the process.

 The best way to implement the new version of Annex 1 may be to start with a high-level gap assessment to identify potential contamination risks that are not yet covered by a QRM approach.
-The next step would be setting up the required CCS, thereby assessing newly identified and re-assessing known contamination risks as well as assessing compliance with the Annex.
+The next step would be setting up the required CCS, thereby assessing newly identified risks, re-assessing previously identified contamination risks, and assessing compliance with the Annex.

-For newly identified contamination risks, appropriate control measures and monitoring systems should be designed and implemented while the control and monitoring of known contamination risks should be verified for meeting the expectations in accordance with Annex 1.
+For newly identified contamination risks, appropriate control measures and monitoring systems should be designed and implemented.
+The control and monitoring of known contamination risks should also be verified for meeting the expectations in accordance with Annex 1.